J0SHUALU/LearningPod/README.md

 ## Roadmap

-Features we're planning to add:
+Features I'm planning to add:

 - **Audio narration** for lessons to help learners with lower reading levels
 - **Multiple user profiles** so different people can track their own progress